Requirements

 Note

-CSDK 12 now ships with a Billy Audio Template to skip decompilation.
-Use “Duplicate Addon” on a addon template in the CFG Tool to make an editable version of the addon.
+CSDK 12 ships with a Billy Audio Template to skip decompilation.
+Use “Duplicate Addon” on a template addon in the launcher to make an editable version of the addon.

 Finding the Sound

-You can find the sound the need by opening game/citadel/pak01_dir.vpk, then:
+You can find the sound the need by opening game/citadel/pak01_, then:

 - If your sound is used in a ability/hero, go into

 heroes.vdata, then your hero’s name, ability inabilities.vdataand look for asoundevent:flag.
-Punkgoat’s Blasted for example usesPunkgoat.Blasted.Lp.
-Ability/Hero soundevents are usually stored insoundevents/hero/heroname.vsndevts_c.
-Compiled Sound should be in thevsnd_filesstring.
+Billy’s Blasted for example usesPunkgoat.Blasted.Lp.
+Ability/Hero soundevents are usually stored insoundevents/hero/heroname.vsndevts_.
+Compiled Sound should be in thec vsnd_string.files

 - If your sound is a VO file (voiceline), go into